 Additionally, Zero: 2016 empowers communities to end chronic and veteran homelessness in their region.
 This initiative is supported by the creation of a national platform for innovation, knowledge capture and cross-team sharing; government and philanthropic leadership engagement; and intensive coaching to partnering communities.

 INITIATIVE – FAITH LEADERS’ COLLABORATIVE

-RSVP here to attend October 17 Faith Leaders Youth Homeless Symposium, 12:00 pm to 3:00 pm, at Grace Farms, New Canaan!
+On October 17 the Opening Doors Faith Leaders Collaborative held a groundbreaking Youth Homeless Symposium from 12:00 pm to 3:00 pm, at Grace Farms, New Canaan

 The purpose of the Faith Leaders’ Collaborative is to harness the moral voice, energy and resources of faith communities, collaborating with providers, to end homelessness.